omares/set-me-up/README.md

 [base16-manager](https://github.com/AuditeMarlow/base16-manager) is used to apply the theme to shell, vim and fzf.
 Font and/or theme for Sublime, SpaceVim, IDEA Intellij and iterm2 are applied programmatically by adapting the appropriate configuration files.

 In case you are using the [SMU terminal module](#terminal), [Spaceship ZSH prompt](https://github.com/denysdovhan/spaceship-prompt) will be enabled with a [custom configuration](.dotfiles/tag-smu/modules/theme/spaceship.plugin.zsh) that tries to not be in your way.

-Oni is not included as its configuration is blended within a JavaScript file.

 A few screenshots: